-the transport sector over-passed the weight of the industry in the energy-related CO_2 emissions attributable to the weather-adjusted final energy consumption in Spain.
+From a different perspective, we can also compute the responsibility of each enduse sector in the energy-related CO2 emissions associated to the weather-adjusted final energy consumption.
+In Table 7, we can notice that the industry was typically the sector with the highest CO2 emissions both in Spain and in the EU28, but its prominent role has been decreasing and we encounter that the transport sector overpassed the weight of the industry in the energy-related CO2 emissions attributable to the weather-adjusted final energy consumption in Spain.
 The transport sector has more relevance in Spain than in the EU28, despite the increase of its weight in the latter region.
 Finally, the share attributed to the commercial and public services has slightly increased both in Spain than in the EU28 from 1995 to 2017.
 The most noticeable differences between the two regions in terms of the sectoral structure of emissions are found in households (with a greater weight in the EU28) and in transport (with a larger share in Spain).
 This is clearly a result of the weather (Spanish households contributing less to emissions) and the systemic structure of transport (the main mode of transport in Spain is road transport, which is much more carbon-intensive).